NexPlayer/Android-SDK/advanced.md

 Zero if successful, non-zero if there was an error.

-#### native int setMediaStreamTrack ( int iAudioStreamId,int iTextStreamId,int iVideoStreamId,int iVideoCustomAttrId, int iMediaType,int iAudioTrackId)
+#### native int setMediaStreamTrack (int iAudioStreamId, int iTextStreamId, int iVideoStreamId, int iVideoCustomAttrId, int iMediaType, int iAudioTrackId)

 For media with multiple streams, this method selects the streams that will be presented to the user.

 This method should be called to set a specific media stream (video, audio, or text) while NexPlayer™ is playing content with multiple streams.
-To have NexPlayer™ prefer text streams in a particular language beforeplaying content, the property `PREFER_LANGUAGE` should be set instead.
+To have NexPlayer™ prefer text streams in a particular language before playing content, the property `PREFER_LANGUAGE` should be set instead.

 The full list of available streams (if any) can be found in the mArrStreamInformation array in NexContentInformation.
 Each stream is either an audio stream or a video stream, and one of each may be selected for presentation to the user.
 Please see Multi-Audio and Multi-Video Stream Playback for more explanation.